iamroshel/phase-1-algorithms-what-is-an-algorithm/README.md

 what they are, you're ready to write your own test cases!
 Writing your own test cases doesn't mean that you need to write entire test suites in Rspec or Jest.
-The important thing is to identify what inputs your code should handle and what outputs it should return, and then to find a quick way to check if your work once you've written the solution.
+The important thing is to identify what inputs your code should handle and what outputs it should return, and then to find a quick way to check your work once you've written the solution.

 One way to do this is to simply print the result of calling your solution method and compare it to the answer you expected.
 For example, if you were writing an